egzonpllana/DynamicComponentView/README.md

         .totalPoints: Int

 ## How to ##
-    You must set ResultView width constraint so it can calculate in efficient way te shifts of progress bars.
+    You must set ResultView width constraint so it can calculate in efficient way tte shifts of progress bars.

 ## Preview ##